grafana/grafana/docs/sources/panels-visualizations/visualizations/trend/index.md

 # Trend

-The trend panel should be used for datasets that have a sequential, numeric X that is not time.
+Trend visualizations should be used for datasets that have a sequential, numeric X that is not time.
 Some examples are function graphs, rpm/torque curves, supply/demand relationships, and elevation or heart rate plots along a race course (with x as distance or duration from start).

-The trend panel supports all visual styles and options available in the [Time series panel][] with these exceptions:
+Trend visualizations support all visual styles and options available in the [time series visualization][] with these exceptions:

 - No annotations or time regions
 - No shared cursor/crosshair